luckyvickyricky/luckyvickyricky/README.md

-## Hello, October 31, 2024!
+## Hello, November 01, 2024!
 Let's give it our best shot💪

 ### 🚀About Me